Drucker's Top Tips to Successful Leadership

 Let me propose a definition of leadership to you.
 With this definition, it doesn't make any difference whether you are leading a company, an organization, a military unit, or just some friends in a club.
 But it has little to do with management.

-Leadership is the art of influencing others to their maximum performance to accomplish any task, objective, or project.
-Drucker defined leadership this way: "Leadership is the lifting of a man’s vision to higher sights, the raising of a man’s performance to a higher standard, the building of a man’s personality beyond its normal limitations."
+Leadership is the art of influencing others to their maximum performance to accomplish any task, objective or project.
+Peter Drucker defined leadership in this way: "Leadership is the lifting of a man’s vision to higher sights, the raising of a man’s performance to a higher standard, the building of a man’s personality beyond its normal limitations."

 Note that neither definition says anything about management.
 Can you always get people to perform to their maximum potential?
 Can you always raise a person’s performance to a higher standard?
 I believe that through leadership you can, but to do it, you must first win over the minds of others.